-Because the amount of data required can be quite large, this data is imported from a text file that can be read by the application, so that a given phase model can be re-used for other simulations.
-This is the Cantera Input (CTI) file.
+Because the amount of data required can be quite large, this data is imported from a YAML file that can be read by the application, so that a given phase model can be re-used for other simulations.

 This guide describes how to write such files to define phases and interfaces for use in Cantera simulations.
 Each link below represents a standalone module - while you certainly can read them in order, you can also jump to whichever section addresses your current needs.
-If you need tips on troubleshooting the CTI file syntax rules, please look at the CTI syntax tutorial.
+If you need tips on troubleshooting the YAML file syntax rules, please look at the YAML Format Tutorial.